-- At the back of the door you will see the lock box.
+At the back of the door you will see the lock box.
 This is held on by two screws which are located above and below the actual door latch.
 Release these screws completely and put them somewhere safe.
 You will then be able to wiggle off the lock box.

 Sticking out of the back plate you will see a thin bar with grooves across its width.
 This is called the shank.
-Above the shank and to either side of it are two screw heads, usually brass, which hold the barrel or cylinder to the back plate.
-Unscrew these and put them with the lock box screws.
-You should then be able to pull the barrel or cylinder out of the door.
+Above the shank and to either side of it are two screw heads, usually brass, which hold the barrel or cylinder to the back plate (seen in the above image).

 Take a new barrel or cylinder from the packet and lay it alongside the one you have just taken out.
 Measure the length of the shank and using a strong pair of pliers and a hacksaw, cut the new shank to the same length as the old.
 The grooves which are already partially cut in in the shank are there to help you.

 Re assembling the lock is now a direct reversal of the procedure you used to dismantle it.
 Push the new cylinder or barrel back through the door and screw it to the back plate using the long screws you took out.
 Then slip the lock box over the shank and wiggle it back into place over the shank and back plate.
 Finally screw the lock box back on using the side screws you took out first.

 Changing the cylinder or barrel of a night latch is an easy operation but remember to take your time to do it correctly.
-If you make a mistake it may mean leaving the door unlocked while you go to buy a new cylinder and this is just the opportunity thieves are looking for; an open door!
+If you make a mistake it may mean leaving the door unlocked while you go to buy a new cylinder and this is just the opportunity thieves are looking for – an open door!